thisis239141495/thisis239141495.github.io/_publications/2023-07-23-homelessness.md

 This paper focuses on how to use smart technologies to help people under homelessness effectively and efficiently.

 [Download paper here] (https://ieeexplore.ieee.org/abstract/document/10185514)

-Recommended citation: Wang, Yitong, and Yajun Fang.
-"Preliminary Exploration and Evaluation of Smart Support for Homeless Community."
-2022 6th International Conference on Universal Village (UV).
-IEEE, 2022.